 Debris.
 In rare cases, debris can stick inside the T&P Relief Valve preventing the valve from sealing fully.
 In that case, the T&P Relief Valve discharge pipe will drip.
 You may be able to clear debris from the T&P Relief Valve by manually operating the valve, allowing small quantities of water to flush out the debris.
-See the label on the T&P Relief Valve for instructions.
+Refer to the T&P Relief Valve Maintenance section of this manual.

 A WARNING!
 When manually operating the temperature-pressure relief valve, make sure that no one is in front of or around the discharge outlet.
 The water may be extremely hot and could cause severe burns.
 Also ensure that the water discharge will not cause property damage.